sato3238/pot-sdk-doc/build_icon_plugin_Windows10.md

 You can see the `icon-my.png` image on left pane and result `icon.png` image on right pane.

-## Build plugin
+## Building your plugin

-Now it is time to build this plugin after codeing, testing and making icon.
+Finally, it is time to build up your new plugin after coding, testing and making the icon.

 ![03-build-bat](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/09-build/03-build-bat.png)